hideya/langchain-google-genai-ex/DESIGN_DECISIONS.md

      return super.bindTools(transformedTools, kwargs);
    }
    ```
-5. **Result**: Schema transformed at exactly the right moment
+5. **Result**: Schema transformed at exactly the desired moment

 **Test Result**:
 ```
-[A] Your Notion account is linked to the email address 00hideya@gmail.com, and your username is hideyahideya.
+Your Notion account is linked to the email address ..., and your username is ...
 ```

 ## Deep Dive: Why Option A Breaks Tool Execution